Fizzolas/YTadblock/README.md

 ---

-## 👏 Acknowledgments

-**Inspired by:**
-- Coffee Break For YouTube (16x acceleration method)
-- uBlock Origin (selector patterns)
-- SponsorBlock (SSAI research)

-**Research sources:**
-- r/Adblock community
-- GitHub ad-blocker discussions
-- Chrome extension developer documentation
-- YouTube ad-blocking community

-**Special thanks to:**
-- All users who reported issues
-- Contributors who suggested improvements
-- The open-source community

----

-## ⭐ Star This Repository

-If this extension helps you, please star the repository!
-It helps others find it.

----

-## 📣 Disclaimer
+## ⚠️ Disclaimer

-This extension is provided for educational and personal use only.
+This extension is provided for personal use only.
 By using this extension, you acknowledge that:

 - You are responsible for your own use of the software
 - The developers are not liable for any consequences of use